raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 878 (4th May)

-Alfred rode to the muster point where main Wessex fyrds had mustered giving Alfred a force of around 4,000 men.
-Odda and the Devon fyrd were absent probably due to losses incurred by the recent battle against Ubba.
+Alfred rode to Egbert’s stone where the main Wessex fyrds had mustered giving Alfred a force of around 4,000 men.
+Odda and the Devon fyrd were absent probably due to losses incurred during the Battle of Contisbury Hill.

 878 (4th or 5th May)